Buying

 What should I be paying?

-The next version is the Carbon Black, which costs a mighty £120,520 at the time of writing (summer 2023).
-Here you do get the lovely rims, and matt black carbon bodywork elements, plus a suede headlining inside and carbon trim.
-But this is merely the mid-range, chicken Balti of RS6s. you can go even tartier, if you must.
+The next version is the Carbon Black, which costs a mighty £129,145 at the time of writing.
+Here you do get the lovely rims, and matte black carbon bodywork elements, plus a suede headlining inside and carbon trim.
+But this is merely the mid-range RS6.
+You can go even glitzier, if you must.

 And top of the range?

-For ultimate RS6-watchers, there’s the Carbon Vorsprung edition, which will set you back an eye-watering £128,970.
-That’s not much less than the (very excellent) entry-level R8 supercar.
+For ultimate RS6-watchers, there’s the Carbon Vorsprung edition, which will set you back an eye-watering £137,595.
+That’s more than what the (very excellent) entry-level R8 cost when it was still around.

 What about fuelling it?